-Since 2000, the Water Framework Directive has been the main law for water protection in Europe.
+Since 2000, the WFD has been the main law for water protection in Europe.
 It applies to inland, transitional and coastal surface waters as well as groundwaters.
 It ensures an integrated approach to water management, respecting the integrity of whole ecosystems, including by regulating individual pollutants and setting corresponding regulatory standards.
-It is based on a river basin district approach to make sure that neighbouring countries manage the rivers and other bodies of water they share.
+It is based on a river basin district approach to make sure that neighbouring countries cooperate to manage the rivers and other bodies of water they share.

 The key objectives of the WFD are set out in Article 4 of the Directive.
 It requires Member States to use their River Basin Management Plans (RBMPs) and Programmes of Measures (PoMs) to protect and, where necessary, restore water bodies in order to reach good status, and to prevent deterioration.
 Good status means both good chemical and good ecological status.